flemosr/quantoxide/quantoxide/examples/README.md

 ### live_direct

 Demonstrates direct interaction with the live trading process for custom update handling.
-This approach simplifies integration of live trading updates into other UIs or processing logic.
+This approach is more LLM-friendly, and simplifies integration of live trading updates into other UIs or processing logic.

 Usage:
 ```bash